-2 Statistics New Zealand
+&lt;sup>2 Statistics New Zealand

-3 https://greaterchristchurch.org.nz/ourspace/ note figures based on a medium projection and adjusted to align with the LTP timeframe.
+&lt;sup>3 https://greaterchristchurch.org.nz/ourspace/ note figures based on a medium projection and adjusted to align with the LTP timeframe.

-4 Our Heritage, Our Taonga.
-Heritage Strategy 2019-2029

-and that those that are not yet repaired do not deteriorate any further.
-New memorials are sought by the community to assist with community remembering and healing.
+&lt;sup>4 Our Heritage, Our Taonga.
+Heritage Strategy 2019-2029 and that those that are not yet repaired do not deteriorate any further.
+The community desire new memorials to assist with community remembering and healing.

 Businesses and tenants demand modern conveniences such as wifi, insulation, increased heating.
-The community and community boards75 are seeking increased accessibility to view heritage buildings.
+The community and community boards' are seeking increased accessibility to view heritage buildings.